Reference Date: 16-March-2026

 -

-Cereal import requirements in 2025/26 marketing year forecast slightly above‑average
+Cereal import requirements in 2025/26 marketing year forecast slightly above average

 |

-Harvesting of the 2025 maize crop is underway and it is expected to conclude in early October, with production forecast close to the five‑year average.
-Harvesting of the 2025 mostly irrigated wheat and barley crops finalized last June and production of both crops is estimated well below the average.
-The low outputs mainly reflect a contraction in plantings due to excessive soil moisture at sowing time caused by heavy rains last October and November, especially in southern areas where about 40 percent of wheat and 85 percent of barley are grown.
-In addition, frost episodes in February and March 2025 caused some localized crops losses and reduced wheat grain quality in some areas.
+Harvesting of the 2025 paddy crop, the country’s main cereal, finalized last November, about two weeks later than usual, due to a delay of transplanting operations following reduced sunlight and low temperatures in May 2025.
+Total area planted is officially estimated below the five-year average, as the government continues to promote the cultivation of alternative crops, in response to the decreasing demand of rice for food use.
+Weather conditions during the cropping season were generally favourable and, according to remote sensing data, as of early September 2025, just before the harvest period, no evidence of drought was visible (ASI map).
+In September and early October 2025, unseasonal heavy rains in western main producing provinces hampered harvesting operations and affected grain quality in some areas.
+Overall, production of paddy in 2025 is estimated at 4.7 million tonnes, about 4 percent below the five-year average.
+Harvesting of the 2025 maize crop finalized last October and production is forecast to be close to the five-year average.
+Harvesting of the 2025 wheat and barley crops finalized last June and production of both crops is estimated well below the average.
+The low outputs mainly reflect a contraction in plantings due to excessive soil moisture at sowing time caused by heavy rains in October and November 2024, especially in southern areas where about 40 percent of wheat and 85 percent of barley crops are grown.
+In addition, frost episodes in February and March 2025 caused some localized crops losses and reduced the quality of wheat grain in some areas.

-Cereal import requirements in 2025/26 marketing year forecast slightly above‑average
+Cereal import requirements in 2025/26 marketing year forecast slightly above average

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.